sudheerpenmetsa/aws/Certified-SysOps-Administrator-associate/Certified-SysOps-Administrator-Associate.md

      - Redshift

   - Other
-     - SNS Topics
+     - SNS(Simple Notification Service) Topics
-     - SQS Queues
+     - SQS(Simple Queue Service) Queues
      - Opsworks
      - CloudWatch Logs
      - Estimated charges on your AWS Bill

+  - Host Level Metrics always consists of:
+     - CPU
+     - Network
+     - Disk
+     - Status Check

-  :sparkles: RAM utilization is a custom metric!
+  :sparkles: :sparkles: RAM utilization is a custom metric!
 By default EC2 monitoring is 5 minute intervals, unless you enable detailed monitoring which will then make it 1 minute intervals.

+  :sparkles: :sparkles: Metric Granularity
+   - 1 minute for detailed monitoring
+   - 5 minutes for standard monitoring